andrew/ultimate-awesome/README.md

 - [awesome-schematron](https://github.com/Schematron/awesome-schematron) - A curated list of awesome Schematron tools and applications.
 New items welcome.
 - [awesome-ai-best-papers](https://github.com/shunk031/awesome-ai-best-papers) - A curated list of famous CV/NLP/ML/AI best papers, inspired by Best Paper Awards in Computer Science (since 1996).
 - [awesome-ti-docs](https://github.com/TI-Toolkit/awesome-ti-docs) - A collection of awesome graphing calculator programming resources, documentation, and tools from all over the web, all in one place.
 Contributions welcome.
+- [Awesome-Agent-RL](https://github.com/tongjingqi/Awesome-Agent-RL) - A curated list of awesome resources about reward construction for AI agents.
+This repository covers cutting-edge research, and practical guides on defining and collecting rewards to build more intelligent and aligned AI agents.
 - [Awesome-Visual-Object-Tracking](https://github.com/Xuchen-Li/Awesome-Visual-Object-Tracking) - A visual object tracking paper list, articles related to visual object tracking have been documented.
 - [awesome-rubykaigi2016](https://github.com/angdev/awesome-rubykaigi2016) - A list of awesome RubyKaigi 2016 slides, repositories, blogs.
 - [awesome-portfolio-websites](https://github.com/Arif-un/awesome-portfolio-websites) -  A curated list of awesome creative personal websites from awesome designers and developers 😎.
 - [awesome-soulbound-tokens](https://github.com/attestate/awesome-soulbound-tokens) - A curated list of links related to Soulbound tokens.
+- [awesome-areweyet](https://github.com/avidseeker/awesome-areweyet) - Current adoption status of various technologies.
 - [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.
 - [student-gpt-tools](https://github.com/bydeng01/student-gpt-tools) - AI tools collection for students and researchers. 学生和研究人员的AI工具合集。विद्यार्थियों और शोधकर्ताओं के लिए एआई टूल्स संग्रह।.
 - [awesome](https://github.com/ceramicnetwork/awesome) - A list of awesome projects built on Ceramic.